ParitoshParmar/Motion_Disentangling/README.md

 # Motion_Disentangling
-Self-Supervised Approach to Disentangle Motions in Videos
+Self-Supervised Approach to Disentangle Motions in Videos.
+More details can be found in our paper: [Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment](https://arxiv.org/abs/2202.14019)